 6 steps to choosing your nursing bra

-- Comfort & fit – If the nursing bras are too tight it can cause your milk ducts to get blocked and infected.
+- Comfort & fit – Some say that nursing bras that are too tight can cause your milk ducts to get blocked and infected.
 This is very very painful so do your best to avoid it.

 - Support – If the bra supports the breast from beneath even when it’s open it’ll make the breastfeeding a lot easier.